nilearn/nilearn/CONTRIBUTING.rst

 Documentation must be understandable by people from different background.
-The “narrative” documentation should be an introduction to the concepts of the library, it includes very little code.
-The documentation should first help the user figure out which parts of the library he needs and then how to use it.
+The “narrative” documentation should be an introduction to the concepts of the library.
+It includes very little code and should first help the user figure out which parts of the library he needs and then how to use it.
 It must be full of links, of easily-understandable titles, colorful boxes and figures.